cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

     }
 ```

-##HOW TO USE IT?
+## HOW TO USE IT

 1. Create a SLACK BOT with the following permissions:\
                     - `incoming-webhook`\
                     - `app_mentions:read`\
                     - `chat:write`\
                     - `chat:write.public`
 2. Deploy the stack using terraform.
-3. UPDATE the content of the secret with the following structure:
+3. UPDATE the content of the secret with the structure below:
 ```json
 {
   "SLACK_API_SECRET": "xoxb-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX",